Rajaraja Cholan: Plot

 Satyasiriyan sends his guard Ottran to meet Bala Devar on Pournami day.
 However, Ottran is captured by Rajaraja, who assumes Ottran's identity.
 Bala Devar informs Rajaraja of a plan to poison him during a feast, with Poongodi aiding them.
 The plan is foiled when Rajaraja only drinks milk and fruits.
 Poongodi mixes poison in the milk, but Rajaraja reveals he knew of their plan and informs Bala Devar.
 Bala Devar pretends to be angry at Poongodi, who is later released along with other prisoners the next day.
 Rajaraja is praised by all the kings, and Vimalathithan is released.
 He asks for the emperor's daughter in marriage, leading to suspicion from Bala Devar.
 Rajaraja reveals Poongodi is a spy working for him, aware of Bala Devar's schemes.
 Tamizharasi finishes her notes and the two couples marry, with Rajaraja's cleverness and foresight ensuring the safety of the empire and his family.

 Production

 Rajaraja Cholan, based on the life of the Chola king Rajaraja I was a play written by Aru.
-Ramanthan, and staged by the TKS Brothers in 1955.
+Ramanathan, and staged by the TKS Brothers in 1955.
 In 1973, it was adapted into a film by the same name, directed by A. P. Nagarajan and produced by G. Umapathy; Sivaji Ganesan, a self-described Chola, was cast in the title role.
 Umapathy wanted to film in Brihadisvara Temple, but as he was denied permission, an identical set was constructed in Vasu Studios.
 Rajaraja Cholan was the first CinemaScope film to be released in Tamil.